-Administrative note: The surviving Association should contact NAR's Membership Records at (312) 329-8357 to receive a ledger of members for all Associations that are involved in the merger and for specific instructions on how to reconcile the member records in automated and non-automated States.
+Administrative note: The surviving Association should contact NAR's Member Experience Team at narpolicyquestions@nar.realtor or (312)-329-8399 to receive a ledger of members for all Associations that are involved in the merger and for specific instructions on how to reconcile the member records in automated and non-automated States.
 This will ensure that accurate member counts and records are reflected in NAR's database for use in dues calculations and director entitlement.
 Membership Records does not automatically transfer the members into the surviving Association when an Association merger takes place and relies on the Association to confirm who should be transferred or dropped from membership in the surviving Association.